MargaritAndrei/acsql/README.md

-# ACSQL – Student Database Engine | PCLP Assignment 3
+# ACSQL – Student Database Engine

 This project implements a simplified **relational database system** in C, called **ACSQL**, designed to manage students, courses, and their enrollments.
 It was created as part of the third programming assignment for the _Computer Programming_ course (PCLP).